Police in Ottawa steadily disperse ‘Freedom Convoy’ stragglers after arresting more than 100 protesters, supporters

 “The success of this movement will depend on its ability to frame itself around the new issue that attracts a lot of support,” she added.

-Police Friday afternoon said one officer had been lightly injured and no known protesters.
+Police on Friday afternoon said that one officer had been lightly injured.

-Later in the evening a video circulated of a police horse barreling into a line of protesters, several of whom appeared to fall on the ground. .
-Police said a bicycle was thrown at the animal and that to their knowledge anyone who fell walked away uninjured.
-Convoy supporters disputed this account.
+Later in the evening, a video circulated of a police horse barreling into a line of protesters, several of whom appeared to fall on the ground.
+Police said a bicycle was thrown at the horse and that to their knowledge anyone who fell walked away uninjured.
+Convoy supporters disputed that account.
 In addition, false rumors spread online that someone had died in the incident.

 After days of defiance, protesters have largely not prevented members of the convoy from leaving.
-But they have done alongside a new message: We will be back.
+Though the message is: We will be back.

 Andreas Alexopoulos, 25, left town Thursday, he said, for an appointment back home in Montreal after 16 days in his car.

-By Friday he said he was planning to head back once he received the address for a temporary site being set up outside of the city until the convoy could return to Ottawa.
+By Friday he said he was planning to head back once he received the address of a temporary site being set up outside the city until the convoy could return to Ottawa.

-“We think it’s a temporary thing,” he said.
-“We don’t think they will do it [arrests] for long.”
+“We think it’s a temporary thing,” he said of the arrests.
+“We don’t think they will do it for long.”